 Abegunde, like Alice in Wonderland, is troubled about why Governor Makinde enjoys so much support from the people of Oyo State.
 His words: “I still wonder in awe.”
 Well, wonder no more.
 It is not hypnotism or inducement as you suggested, it is called charm (hope I didn’t get you confused) or charisma.

-Permit me to say something about charismatic leaders.
+I was hoping you could permit me to say something about charismatic leaders.
 Charismatic leaders are magnetic.
 Their personality attracts others.
 Their presence commands attention.
 Their conduct wows people.
 Their words are turned into slogans.
-Their gait is admired by all.
+All admire their gait.
 Their style is taken as a fad.
 The charismatic leader is a god clad in mortal raiment; he enjoys a cult-like following.
 That is Governor Seyi Makinde.
 What is the secret of this charm?
 It is putting the people first.
 It is making what matters to the people matter to him.
 This is why he was re-elected.
 That is why today, the people of Oyo State celebrate him.
-When a leader puts his people first, he will be first in their reckoning as well.
+When a leader puts his people first, he will also be first in their reckoning.
 He will have the people eating out of his hands, practically.
 That is what Abegunde and his spineless sponsors need to learn and practise instead of engaging in tomfoolery.

-My counsel to Sola Abegunde is that having earned his pay by doing the bidding of his paymasters, he should invest his income to improve himself.
+I advise Sola Abegunde to use his earnings, which he earned by following his bosses’ orders, to further his own development.
 He needs to learn the rudiments of writing.
 A good starting place will be any public school in Oyo State.

 *Akanni lives in Ibadan.